Understanding Theories on Origins of Language

 3. The Pooh-Pooh Theory (involuntary and spontaneous)

 Can you recall how you start making “gibberish” sounds when words get all lost in anger or while you are crying?
 The Pooh-Pooh theory revolves around it.
-When you make certain sounds (or in some cases speak a mouthful of words), this is the “involuntary action or a spontaneous action” that results in a new speech, for instance, cries of surprise or dislike, pain or even hunger, etc., can be the reason behind the development of a language.
+When you make certain sounds or in some cases speak a mouthful of words, this is the “involuntary action or a spontaneous action” that results in a new speech.
+For instance, cries of surprise or dislike, pain or even hunger, etc., can be the reason behind the development of a language.
+This theory came from a British linguist Henry Sweet back during the 19th century.

 4. Yo-He-Ho Theory (work song)